3.5.2. Merge Join

 (9 rows)

-• Line 10: The executor sorts the inner table tbl_b using sequential scanning (Line 12).
+• Line 10: The executor sorts the inner table tbl_b, which is retrieved via sequential scan (Line 12).

-• Line 9: The executor materializes the result of the sorted tbl_b.
+• Line 9: The executor creates a materialized representation of the sorted tbl_b.

-• Line 6: The executor sorts the outer table tbl_a using sequential scanning (Line 8).
+• Line 6: The executor sorts the outer table tbl_a, which is retrieved via sequential scan (Line 8).

 3.5.2.3.
 Other Variations

-Similar to the nested loop join, the merge join in PostgreSQL also has variations based on which the index scanning of the outer table can be carried out.
+Similar to the nested loop join, the merge join in PostgreSQL includes variations where an index scan is used for the outer table.

 Figure 3.25.
 The three variations of the merge join with an outer index scan.

-The results of these joins’ EXPLAIN are shown below:
+The EXPLAIN results for these join variations are shown below:

 (a) Merge join with outer index scan